The creation of a named range is described in Name Manager.

-Entries of named names are stored in spreadsheet cells and are called again with the file in the next Jedox Web session.
-Assigned global variable values are lost at the end of a Jedox Web session and reset in a new session to default values or to “no value” ( #VALUE! “).
+Entries of named ranges are stored in spreadsheet cells and are called again with the file in the next Jedox Web session.
+Assigned global variable values are lost at the end of a Jedox Web session and reset in a new session to default values or to “no value” ( #VALUE!).
 Assigned private variable values are stored with the user settings and are called again in the next Jedox Web session of the same user.

 Creating global names